Samsara Sangeetham

 Samsara Sangeetham is a 1989 Indian Tamil-language film written, directed, produced, photographed and scored by T. Rajendar.
-He himself stars with Renuka, while the film also features his life son Silambarasan.
-The film released on 21 July 1989.
+He himself stars with his real life son Silambarasan and daughter Ilakiya alongside Renuka.
+The film was released on 21 July 1989.

 Plot

+A married couple, who have a son and a daughter, separate after a fight.
+The son, Chimbu, stays with the father while the daughter stays with the mother.
+Chimbu looks for his mother.
+How the family reunites form the rest of the story.